Navigating Volatility – Why We’re Leaning Into Debt

 These trends are further complicated by geopolitical uncertainty.
 Ongoing wars, potential tariff escalations, and questions around U.S. fiscal leadership all introduce headline risk.
 Should unemployment rise, or growth falter, the Fed may face pressure to intervene — but its tools are limited.
 Cutting rates could re-ignite inflation.
 Raising taxes or cutting spending is politically unpopular.
 The Fed is cornered, managing debt service costs, inflation expectations, and political realities simultaneously.

 For CRE investors, this creates both risk and opportunity.
-Real estate pricing is driven by capital flows, leverage, and the cost of debt.
-When long-term Treasury rates rise, the “risk-free rate” increases — and with it, lenders widen their spreads to reflect perceived risk.
+Real estate pricing is driven by capital flows, leverage, the cost of debt, and consumer demand.
+When long-term Treasury rates rise, the “risk-free rate” increases, and with it, lenders widen their spreads to reflect perceived risk.
 Even when treasuries fall, spreads going higher can keep all-in interest rates higher.
 Spreads are higher for construction loans, transitional assets, and tertiary market, reflecting in lower asset prices.
 The net effect is simple: lower loan proceeds and higher cost of capital.
 As a result, buyers must lower offers to meet equity return thresholds.

 Debt Offers Strategic Advantages Right Now:

-• Senior positioning in the capital stack offers downside protection
+• Senior or mezzanine positioning in the capital stack offers downside protection

 • Current yields are attractive, often exceeding return thresholds without relying on appreciation